-This is usually caused because Google limits the number of external requests you can send in one day (by using the appsScript UrlFetch service).
+This is usually because you have reached the Google daily quota of external requests you can send in one day (by using the appsScript UrlFetch service).

-Free Google Workspace accounts are given 20,000 requests per day.
+Free Google Workspace accounts are given 20,000 requests per day, while paid accounts are given 100,000 requests.

 If you edit the spreadsheet, Google Sheets triggers recalculations pretty often and the functions use the UrlFetch service to get the cached data from our servers.